venomlinux/venomlinux.org/public/data/wiki/Writing-port.md

 ## Create local repository

-I reccommend creating a local repository, in your home directory.
+I recommend creating a local repository, in your home directory.

 ```
 $ mkdir myports